maxboeck/mxb-jekyll/_posts/web-layout-tomorrow/2018-06-12-layouts-of-tomorrow.md

 I especially like that last one.
 It reminds me a bit of the "Metro Tiles" that were all the rage in Windows 8.
 Not only is this visually impressive, its very flexible too - I could see this working on a phone, a tablet, even on huge TV screens or in augemented reality, as suggested by the designer.

-How hard is it to build something like this, given the tools we have today?
+How hard is it to make something like this, given the tools we have today?
+I wanted to find out and started building a prototype.

-I tried to approach this as if I was handed the design on my regular job - with real production constraints in mind.
+I tried to approach this with real production constraints in mind.
 So the interface had to be responsive, performant and accessible.
-(Designs are not required to be pixel-perfect everywhere though, cause you know - [that's not a real thing](http://dowebsitesneedtobeexperiencedexactlythesameineverybrowser.com/).)
+(It's not required to be pixel-perfect everywhere though, cause you know - [that's not a real thing](http://dowebsitesneedtobeexperiencedexactlythesameineverybrowser.com/).)

 Here's how it turned out: